juancamilorivas/deliveroo-clone/README.md

 ## About the project

 Created with [Expo](https://expo.dev/) and [Javascript](https://www.typescriptlang.org).
-Renders restaurants list and a dishes.
-It uses a Sanity to save restaurants and dishes and allows you to select dishes.
+Renders restaurants list that contain dishes from restaurants around the world.
+It uses Sanity as backend to save restaurants and dishes that allow users simulate an order

 ## Available Scripts